 But it is still a good idea to take into consideration whether you’ll be dealing with sustained high winds before you choose this tent.

-The packed weight of the Tungsten 3P is over 6 lbs, which may not seem like too much but actually is on the heavy size for a 3 person shelter.
+The packed weight of the Tungsten 3P is over 6 lbs, which may not seem like too much but actually is on the heavy side for a 3 person shelter.
 Even at its minimum weight of 5 lbs 13.5 oz you’re still going to find that this model is heavier than many prefer.
 The overall packed dimensions of 8″ x 22″ also is somewhat large.

 Considering these two points it is safe to say that the Tungsten 3P is best suited for either short, easy backpacking hikes or for car camping.
 Long hikes or strenuous terrain may warrant having to share the weight between two people.

-Despite having a few flaws, overall the Tungsten 3P is a solid 4 star tent.
-As mentioned earlier the Tungsten 3P is likely best suited for amateur campers that likely won’t be camping in inclement weather and situations where light weight isn’t a big concern.
+Despite having a few flaws, overall the Tungsten 3P is a solid 4-star tent.
+As mentioned earlier the Tungsten 3P is likely best suited for amateur campers that likely won’t be camping in inclement weather and situations where lightweight isn’t a big concern.

 If you are fairly experienced and looking for a go-to 3 season tent to handle all kinds of weather you may be somewhat disappointed in this model.
 That being said if your stable of gear is missing a comfortable warm-season tent for casual camping, the Tungsten 3P could be a perfect fit.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.